- Created on the 3 March, 2017.

 Chromogranin A (ChgA) is also called parathyroid secretory protein 1, consists of 439 amino acids that is a 49 kDa acidic protein encoded on chromosome 14.
 It belongs to the member of granin family of neuroendocrine secretory proteins and has been identified in a large number of normal and neoplastic endocrine tissues.
 Examples of cells that are producing chromogranin A include chromaffin cells of the medulla, adrenal, enterochromaffin-like, paraganglia and beta cells of the pancreas.
 They are present in the islet beta cell secretory granules.
 It is a precursor to several functional peptides such as pancreastatin, vasostatin-1, vasostatin-2, parastatin and catestatin, all of these peptides have the ability to negatively modulate the neuroendocrine function nearby cells (paracrine response) or releasing cell (autocrine response).
 Chromogranin A has the ability to induce and promote the generation of secretory granules such as those containing insulin within pancreatic islet beta cells.

-The minimum sensitivity detection limit of chromogranin A (ChgA, parathyroid secretory protein 1) using this chromogranin A ELISA kit was approximately 12.4 µg/l.
-The dynamic assay range for this kit is 50 – 1,500 µg/l.
+The minimum sensitivity detection limit of chromogranin A (ChgA, parathyroid secretory protein 1) using current chromogranin A ELISA kit was approximately 12.4 µg/l.
+The dynamic range for this assay is 50 – 1,500 µg/l.

 - A Critical Approach to Clinical Biochemistry of Chromogranin A. Adv Exp Med Biol.
 (2015) 867: 317-23.
 Review.
 Bottoni P., et al.